Music and sound

 OGG is a digital music format similar to MP3, but achieving better compression and higher quality.
 For more information and programs to encode your music to OGG, see https://www.vorbis.org/

-If you use MIDI, the player will need a Soundfont and a Timidity config file to be able to play the music.
+If you use MIDI, your players will have to install a Soundfont and a Timidity config file to be able to play the music.
+Please see MIDI playback for details.

 Audio in the Editor